hattifn4ttar/youtube_supportfreemedia/readme.md

 The extension helps to promote independent YouTube channels telling the truth about the war in Ukraine, in Russian segment.
 It opens a list of YT channels in multiple tabs and plays/likes videos.

-It is needed to fight the propaganda spread by the Russian government.
-They are paying to boost propaganda materials on YouTube.
+It is needed to fight the propaganda spread by the Russian government, as they are paying to boost propaganda materials on YouTube.
 Run the extension on your computer - help to reach Russian people on YouTube!

 Independent channels are DW, Michael Nacki, Popular Politics, Radio Freedom, Ekaterina Shulman, Vladimir Milov, Navalny Live, Michael Khodorkovsky, Yulia Latynina, Ilya Yashin.